francistor/yaas/doc/readme.md

 #### radiusClients.json

 The radius protocol assumes there is a shared secret between the server and the client, and clients can only be identified by its IP address.
 This is a problem for Kubernetes, where the origin address is NATed if the process is accessed by means of a Service.
 NodePorts may be configured to not use NAT, but this usually is not a practical solution.
-For Kubernetes, the solution is to have a single secret shared among all clients and do
+For Kubernetes, the solution is to have a service for each radius, with single secret shared among all clients by doing

 ```
 {
-	"name": "allClientes",
+	"name": "allClients",
 	"IPAddress": "0.0.0.0/0",
 	"secret": "the_only_secret"
 }